 Ajay Banga is president and chief executive officer of Mastercard and a member of its board of directors.

 Mr. Banga is a member of President Obama’s Advisory Committee for Trade Policy and Negotiations and the Commission on Enhancing National Cybersecurity.
 He sits on the board of directors of the U.S.-India Business Council (USIBC), where he served as its longest-tenured chairman.
 Mr. Banga is a member of the U.S.-India CEO Forum and co-chairs the board of directors of the American India Foundation.

 He was awarded the Padma Shri Award by the President of India in 2016.
 He is a fellow of the Foreign Policy Association and was awarded the Foreign Policy Association Medal in 2012.

 Mr. Banga serves on the Executive Committee of the Business Roundtable.
 He is chairman of the Financial Services Roundtable, as well as vice chairman of the Business Council.
 He is a member of the International Business Council of the World Economic Forum, the Council on Foreign Relations, and the Economic Club of New York.

-He serves on the board of overseers of the Weill Cornell Medical College and on the board of governors of the American Red Cross, the New York City Ballet and the Partnership for New York City.
+He serves on the board of overseers of the Weill Cornell Medical College and on the board of governors of the American Red Cross and the Partnership for New York City.

-He is a past director of Kraft Foods and has also served on the board of trustees of the Asia Society, the New York Hall of Science and the National Urban League.
+He has served on the board of governors of the New York City Ballet and is a past director of Kraft Foods.
+He has also served on the board of trustees of the Asia Society, the New York Hall of Science and the National Urban League.

 Prior to Mastercard, Mr. Banga was chief executive officer of Citigroup Asia Pacific.
 During his career at Citigroup, he held a variety of senior management roles in the United States, Asia Pacific, Europe, Middle East and Africa.
 He also oversaw the company’s efforts in microfinance.